Waste & recycling (including glass) collections - please email our Customer Services team or call them on 023 8028 5000

 A complaint is defined as "an expression of dissatisfaction about the conduct, standard of service, actions or lack of action by the New Forest District Council or its staff".

 Sometimes the issue is a request for a service rather than a complaint.
 This can include missed refuse collection, pest control requests or problems with neighbours.
 There are also services that are not carried out by the District Council such as the maintenance of roads, paths and street lighting.
-Please see the link "Requests For Service And Other Agencies" for more details on who to contact.
+Please see the link "Request For Service and Other Agencies" for more details on who to contact.

 What should I do if I have a complaint against the Council?